canhld94/pintos-ee415/project4_doc.md

 >> indirect blocks?
 If not, why did you choose an alternative inode
 >> structure, and what advantages and disadvantages does your
 >> structure have, compared to a multilevel index?
+Yes.
+We use 12 direct blocks, 1 indirect block and 1 doubly indirect block.
+We use this combination in the manner that most of file will falls in direct blocks and indirect block, that reduce the disk access to look up the block.
+The doubly indirect block is neccessary to support large file (up to 8262KB, e.g. larger than file system capacity)
 			    SUBDIRECTORIES
 			    ==============